What’s Not Covered By Medicare Part A & Part B?

 Medicare Advantage plans must provide the same base level of care as Medicare Part A and Part B but may also bundle other benefits, such as prescription drugs, dental, vision and hearing, into a single plan.

 However, coverage for these additional services may be limited.

-In 2016, the average person with Medicare coverage spent $5,460 out of pocket for health care, according to a November 2019 analysis by the Kaiser Family Foundation — a leading nonprofit focused on national health policy issues.
+In 2020, the average spending for a person with Medicare coverage was $10,739, according to a June 2022 analysis by the Kaiser Family Foundation — a leading nonprofit focused on national health policy issues.

 Long-term care, certain medical supplies, prescription drugs and dental services accounted for the biggest out-of-pocket costs, the study found.